-Therefore, if you find that the People have proven beyond a reasonable doubt both of those elements, you must find the defendant guilty of the crime of Use of a Child in a Sexual Performance as charged in the count.
+If you find the People have proven beyond a reasonable doubt both of those elements, you must find the defendant guilty of this crime.

-On the other hand, if you find that the People have not proven beyond a reasonable doubt either one or both of those elements, you must find the defendant not guilty of the crime of Use of a Child in a Sexual Performance as charged in the count.]
+If you find the People have not proven beyond a reasonable doubt either one or both of those elements, you must find the defendant not guilty of this crime.